Introduction

 Healthy Fats

-Foods to Avoid
+Foods and Beverages to avoid

-Sugary foods and beverages
+- Sugary foods and sweetened beverages

-Red and processed meat
+- Red and processed meat

-Whole-fat dairy products
+- Whole-fat dairy

-Foods high in saturated and trans fats
+- Foods high in saturated and trans fats

 4. Medical Monitoring